St Austell Luxury Villas

 Things to Try

 Explore the rainforest biome at the internationally renowned Eden Project and walk high amongst the trees via the rainforest canopy walkway.
 View the iconic giant bee sculpture and grab a refreshing drink at the Boabab Bar.
-The med terrace restaurant is perfect for a spot of lunch and the kids will love following the downloadable discovery trail.
+The Med Terrace restaurant is perfect for a spot of lunch.

 Created by famous engineer, John Smeaton and completed in 1800, Charlestown harbour was a key port in transporting tin, copper and china clay from the area.
 Now it is a much-enjoyed attraction and has featured in many films and TV series for period settings.